VUEngine/VUEngine-Core/doc/pages/work-ram.md

 Determining object sizes
 ------------------------

 The most convenient way of finding out the exact memory footprints of your game's objects is to use the engine's debug tools.
-Slate 2 of the Debug System (accessed with LT+RT+RU) shows detailed information about the individual pools' usage, the MemoryPool's total size and usage as well as the required sizes of all of the VBJaEngine's as well as user defined classes.
+Slate 2 of the Debug System (accessed with LT+RT+RU) shows detailed information about the individual pools' usage, the MemoryPool's total size and usage as well as the required sizes of all of the VUEngine's as well as user defined classes.

 For a programmatical approach, you can use sizeof(ObjectClass) if you know an Object's class, otherwise __VIRTUAL_CALL(int, Object, getObjectSize, objectPointer) has to be be used.